guisefe/text2sql-agent/README.md

 A metadata-driven Text2SQL agent that converts natural language questions into SQL queries against ERP data.
 Powered by **Groq API (llama-3.1-8b-instant)** and built with FastAPI.

-The schema mirrors a commercial ERP module — customers, products, and sales orders — the kind of data found in systems like Londrisoft Gestor.

 > **Demo project.** Intentional limitations documented below.